maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

  2. Draw the graph based on that state.
  3. Attach listeners to everything that can be changed in the graph and store those changes into the state in those listeners.

 The simplest solution for storing state is to add a `string` type input field to the question.

+ 1. That input field should not be connected to any PRTs.
+ 2. You should turn off the validation and verification of the field.
+ 3. You should use the extra option `hideanswer` to make sture the teacher's answer is not shown to students.
+ 4. You can hide this input with CSS, e.g. `<p style="display:none">[[input:state]] [[validation:state]]</p>` (but probably not while you develop the question!)
-That input field should not be connected to any PRTs and you should turn off the validation and verification of the field.
-You can even use the syntax hint feature to pass in a default value but only if that is not parametric.
+ 4. You can even use the syntax hint feature to pass in a default value but only if that is not parametric (currently the syntax hint is not castext: see the todo list).

 You can use that input field to store the state of the graph as a string, for example as a JSON encoded structure.
 For example like this, assuming the name of the String input is named "stateStore":